jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 *  http://<camera.ip>/onvif-http/snapshot?auth=YWRtaW46MTEK - get snapchat from the camera without authentication.
 *  http://<camera.ip>/System/configurationFile?auth=YWRtaW46MTEK - download the camera configuration. _kalsalehi_ & _msalharthi_

+**Investigating the open port 554**
+As we found in nmap scan that the port 554 is opened so we tried to investigate this port to see if we can get any useful information.
+We ran the following command in terminal: Nmap --script rtsp-url-brute -p 554 192.168.1.21 (we attached the result of this command that we got.) _kalsalehi_ & _msalharthi_

 ## Outcomes
 **Vulnerability Scan using Armitage**
 Armitage was able to recommend a few attacks after it completed its initial scan and found the camera.
 There were 3 categories that armitage found unfortunately none of the exploits worked. _jgherndz_